 Subject to approval by the administration, class field trips which are of an educational nature and pertain to the prescribed curriculum for that class for that year, may be made.
 Due to limited financial resources and instructional time, field trips will generally be held to a minimum and within a 100 mile radius of the school.
 When beyond the 100 mile radius, permission is required from the district administration and/or Board of Education.
 Field trips will generally be made by school bus, with adequate sponsorship provided.
-Due to insurance and liability issues, parents who serve as sponsors or chaperones may not bring along children other than those in the field trip group.
-That includes younger or older siblings or relatives.
-Students will be excluded from field trips if serving in-school or out-of-school suspensions.
+Due to insurance and liability issues, parents who serve as sponsors or chaperones may not bring along children other than those in the field trips if serving in-school or out-of-school suspensions.